 Troubleshooting (Walk-Behind Trowel) - continued Symptom Possible Problem Solution Main shaft?
 The main output shaft of the gearbox assembly should be checked for straightness.
 The main shaft must run straight and cannot be more than 0.003"" (0.08 mm) out of round at the spider attachment point.
 Machine has a perceptible rolling motion while running.
 Yoke?
 Check to make sure that both fingers of the yoke press evenly on the wear cap.
 Replace yoke as necessary.
 Blade Pitch?
 Check to ensure that each blade is adjusted to have the same pitch as all other blades.
 Adjust per maintenance section in manual.
 Worn V-belts?
 Replace V-belt.
-Worn or defective centrigugal clutch components.
-Replace weights and/or spring.
+Hand clutch out of adjustment?
+Adjust per instructions in maintenance section of this manual.
+Worn or defective hand clutch parts?
+Replace parts as necessary.
 Clutch slipping or sluggish response to engine speed change.
 Worn bearings in gearbox?
 Rotate input shaft by hand.
 If shaft rotates with difficulty, check the input and output shaft bearings.
 Replace as necessary.
 Worn or broken gears in gearbox?
 Verify that the gearbox shaft rotates when the input shaft is rotated.
 Replace both the worm and worm gear as a set.
 Defective clutch?
 Replace clutch.
 Broken V-belt?
 Replace V-belt.
 Trowel blades do not rotate.
 Defective ON/OFF switch?
 Check and replace ON/OFF switch if necessary.
 Defective centrifugal ON/OFF switch?
 Check and replace centrifugal ON/OFF switch if necessary.